shivannis/xandr-docs-public/xandr-docs/invest/activate-nielsen-digital-ad-ratings-for-a-line-item.md

 # Activate Nielsen Digital Ad Ratings for a line item

 For $0.25 CPM, you can activate Nielsen Digital Ad Ratings (DAR) for your augmented line item.
-Nielsen DAR is a feature used to measure your line item's performance in reaching a particular demographic (gender and age group) that has no affect on your line item's actual targeting or delivery.
+Nielsen DAR is a feature used to measure your line item's performance in reaching a particular demographic (gender and age group) that has no effect on your line item's actual targeting or delivery.

 1. Go to the **Measurement** section.